 Interview with Dipl.
 Psych.
 Klaus G. Lieg

-He holds a degree in psychology and examines the complex topic of psychological stress from many different professional angles.
-In the interview, Klaus G. Lieg reveals to us, among other things, which negative beliefs many people carry within themselves and shows us in which direction we can go to let go of them.
-Klaus has written two books: "Relaxation to the Point" and "The Seven Pillars of Resilience" I Photo: Klaus G. Lieg
+He is a qualified psychologist and examines the complex issue of psychological stress from many different angles in his work.
+In this interview, Klaus G. Lieg reveals, among other things, the negative beliefs that many people carry within them and shows us the direction we can take to let go of them.
+Klaus has written two books: "Relaxation in a nutshell" and "The seven pillars of resilience"

-Dear Klaus, you are not only a qualified psychologist, but also a coach and you also know a lot about acupressure mats.
-Can you tell me how you came to this exciting combination?
+Dear Klaus, you are not only a qualified psychologist, but also a coach and are also familiar with acupressure mats.
+Can you tell me how you came up with this exciting combination?

-That was in 2009 during an impulse lecture of mine at a health fair.
-I was aware that our brain evokes different reaction patterns to stimulus.
-For example, when we are in love, touch has an activating effect and the pulse increases.
-In contrast, when we are sad, touch can calm us down, lower our heart rate and give us comfort.
+Klaus: That was in 2009 during a keynote speech I gave at a health fair.
+I was aware that our brain triggers different reaction patterns to stimuli.
+For example, when we are in love, touch has an activating effect and our heart rate increases.
+On the other hand, when we are grieving, touch can calm us down, lower our heart rate and provide comfort.

 When I lie on an acupressure mat, stimuli are triggered in the body - due to the high number of small spikes - which, among other things, stimulate blood circulation, relieve back pain and muscle tension or have a positive effect on sleep when used for a longer period of time.
 The stimulation by the mat triggers neurophysiological reactions on the nervous system, which lead to the release of endorphins and/or neurotransmitters that can naturally reduce pain and positively influence mood.

-In your book "Relaxation to the point with the acupressure mat" you give many practical tips.
-Would you say that acupressure mats are a health tool that belongs in every household?
+In your book "Relaxation in a nutshell with the acupressure mat", you give lots of practical tips.
+Would you say that acupressure mats are a health aid that belongs in every household?
 If so, why?

-Yes an acupressure mat should be in every household.
-Especially in today's ever-changing times, it is important to let go in between and consciously switch off.
-But not everyone can easily relax next to work, family, Corona, etc. or knows a relaxation technique that does him personally good and works quickly.
+Klaus: Yes, an acupressure mat should be in every household.
+Especially in today's constantly changing world, it's important to let go and consciously switch off from time to time.
+But not everyone can relax easily alongside work, family, corona etc. or knows a relaxation technique that is good for them personally and works quickly.

-But "lying around" is something everyone can do.
-Simply lie on the mat and so charge his energy account, tension and stress cope.
-Through this simple and effective way of relaxation, everyone can recharge energy for the next phase of tension and with enough energy, everyone can approach and cope with stress with more peace and serenity.
+But anyone can "lie around".
+Simply lie down on the mat to recharge your energy account and overcome tension and stress.
+This simple and effective way of relaxing allows everyone to recharge their batteries for the next stressful phase and, with enough energy, everyone can tackle and overcome stress with more calm and serenity.

-You offer TEK training (emotional skills training) for your clients.
-What is this and does acupressure play a role here as well?
+You offer TEK training (emotional competence training) for your clients.
+What is this and does acupressure also play a role here?

-TEK training according to Prof. Dr. Matthias Berking is about improving stress, self-esteem and emotion regulation by learning how to deal constructively with stressful feelings.
-Which also means that we should and must sometimes endure negative feelings.
-Another important step is to learn to observe thoughts, sensations and feelings neutrally, without reacting to them immediately.
-In this way, we can prevent them from building up.
+Klaus: TEK training according to Prof. Dr. Matthias Berking is about improving stress, self-esteem and emotion regulation by learning how to deal constructively with stressful feelings.
+This also means that we should and must sometimes endure negative feelings.
+Another important step is to learn to observe thoughts, feelings and emotions neutrally without reacting to them immediately.
+This prevents them from building up.
 However, a prerequisite for the successful use of TEK is regular and intensive practice.
-And these exercises can be learned much better in combination with an acupressure mat.
+And these exercises are much easier to learn in combination with an acupressure mat.

 Flourishing is a brand new term for many people, who are reading it here in the article for the first time.
 How did you become aware of it and why did you decide to include it in your work?

-I became aware of this through an article by the US psychologist Martin E. P. Seligman on the subject of depression and his contributions to the field of positive psychology.
+Klaus: I became aware of this through an article by the US psychologist Martin E. P. Seligman on the subject of depression and his contributions in the field of positive psychology.

-In order to "flourish," we must begin to stop leaving control of our health to chance, luck, or "fate," and instead take control of our mental and physical health.
-An acupressure mat is a great start.
+So that we can "flourish", we can start to stop leaving control of our health to chance, luck or "fate" and instead take our mental and physical health into our own hands.
+An acupressure mat is a great place to start.

-If you want to read more about how to build healthy routines and take better care of your personal needs, we have just the article for you: Self-Care - from the art of taking care of yourself.
+If you want to read more about how to build healthy routines and take better care of your personal needs, we have just the article for you: Selfcare - the art of taking care of yourself

-A positive mental and physical state is a goal that many strive for but still fail to achieve.
-Why is that in your experience?
+A positive mental and physical state is a goal that many people strive for but never achieve.
+In your experience, why is this the case?

-This is usually due to destructive beliefs.
-Beliefs often originate in childhood - their potentially destructive effect unfolds primarily in adulthood.
+Klaus: This is usually due to destructive beliefs.
+Beliefs often have their origins in childhood - their potentially destructive effect unfolds primarily in adulthood.

-We humans tend to place more weight on things that go wrong than things that go right.
-This goes so far that a single negative event can take over and direct our thoughts in ways that are detrimental to our work, relationships, health and happiness.
+We humans tend to give more weight to things that go wrong than to things that go right.
+So much so that a single negative event can take over and direct our thoughts in a way that is detrimental to our work, relationships, health and happiness.

-Overthinking and excessive worrying create feelings of stress and anxiety that can lead to anxiety or depression if left untreated.
-Regaining control over one's thoughts is the key to feeling better again.
-Our task should therefore be to get to the bottom of our "destructive beliefs", to unmask and expose them so that we can look at them and challenge them.
+Overthinking and excessive worry create feelings of stress and anxiety that can lead to anxiety or depression if left untreated.
+Regaining control over your thoughts is the key to feeling better again.
+Our task should therefore be to get to the bottom of our "destructive beliefs", to unmask and expose them so that we can look at and question them.

 Whatever beliefs are destructive to you, change them.
 Correct them.
 Disprove them.
 Prove to yourself that these beliefs are not (anymore) current, so that you can let them go with conviction.